-Generative AI tools have been widely integrated in online matching platforms.
-Although these tools could improve writing quality, they could also introduce issues of writing content convergence, which could result in increased screening difficulty and lower matching efficiency.
-In this paper, we study Job Post Generator, a generative AI tool launched by a freelance platform, Upwork.
-After its introduction, the average pairwise cosine similarity of job postings increased by 18.5% from 2023 March to 2024 September.
-We find that clients who use the Job Post Generator match with freelancers more quickly on average.
-However, those who rely heavily on AI-generated content with minimal modifications experience longer matching times.
-In contrast, clients who actively edit and customize AI-generated job postings experience significant improvements in matching efficiency, benefit from lower payment costs, and report higher satisfaction with freelancers' performance.
-Our paper provides evidence that homogeneity of job postings due to AI-driven writing can negatively impact online job matching efficiency.
-Our findings suggest that online platforms offering generative AI tools should encourage users to modify and personalize AI-generated content to achieve better outcomes.
+Generative AI (GenAI) tools have been widely integrated into online matching platforms.
+Although these tools can improve writing quality, they may also lead to content convergence, resulting in increased screening difficulty and reduced matching efficiency.
+In this paper, we study the Job Post Generator, a GenAI tool launched by a leading freelance platform.
+We find evidence that overall writing quality improved after the launch of this tool, but the content has become more homogeneous, increasing by 18% from March 2023 to September 2024.
+Using a propensity score matching difference-in-differences method, we find that, on average, GenAI improves matching efficiency.
+However, employers who rely heavily on AI-generated content with minimal modifications experience longer matching times and higher payment cost.
+In contrast, those who actively edit and customize AI-generated job postings achieve significant improvements in matching efficiency, benefiting from shorter matching times, lower payment costs, and higher satisfaction with freelancers' performance.
+Our paper shows that the homogeneity of job postings caused by AI-generated writing can negatively affect matching efficiency.
+These findings suggest that online matching platforms offering generative AI tools should encourage users to modify and personalize AI-generated content to achieve better outcomes.

 Presentations: